opentracing-contrib/java-specialagent/README.md

 1. If the library being instrumented is 3rd-party (i.e. it does not belong to the standard Java APIs), then the dependency artifacts for the library must be non-transitive (i.e. declared with `<scope>test</scope>`, or with `<scope>provided</scope>`).
     * The dependencies for the 3rd-party libraries are not necessary when the plugin is applied to a target application, as the application must already have these dependencies for the plugin to be used.
-    * Declaring the 3rd-party libraries as non-transitive dependencies greatly reduces the size of the SpecialAgent package, as all of the instrumentation plugins as contained within it.
+    * Declaring the 3rd-party libraries as non-transitive dependencies greatly reduces the size of the <ins>SpecialAgent</ins> package, as all of the instrumentation plugins as contained within it.
     * If 3rd-party libraries are _not_ declared as non-transitive, there is a risk that target applications may experience class loading exceptions due to inadvertant loading of incompatibile classes.
     * Many of the currently implemented instrumentation plugins _do not_ declare the 3rd-party libraries which they are instrumenting as non-transitive.
 In this case, an `<exclude>` tag must be specified for each 3rd-party artifact dependency when referring to the instrumentation plugin artifact.
 An example of this can be seen with the instrumentation plugin for the Mongo Driver [here](https://github.com/opentracing-contrib/java-specialagent/blob/master/plugins/opentracing-specialagent-mongo-driver/pom.xml#L37-L44).
 2. The package must contain a `fingerprint.bin` file.
-This file provides the SpecialAgent with a fingerprint of the 3rd-party library that the plugin is instrumenting.
-This fingerprint allows the SpecialAgent to determine if the plugin is compatible with the relevant 3rd-party library in a target application.
+This file provides the <ins>SpecialAgent</ins> with a fingerprint of the 3rd-party library that the plugin is instrumenting.
+This fingerprint allows the <ins>SpecialAgent</ins> to determine if the plugin is compatible with the relevant 3rd-party library in a target application.
     1. To generate the fingerprint, it is first necessary to identify which Maven artifacts are intended to be fingerprinted.
 To mark an artifact to be fingerprinted, you must add `<optional>true</optional>` to the dependency's spec.
 Please see the [pom.xml for OkHttp3](https://github.com/opentracing-contrib/java-specialagent/blob/master/plugins/opentracing-specialagent-okhttp/pom.xml) as an example.
     2. Next, include the following plugin in the project's POM:
         ```xml